espressif/esp-idf/docs/en/api-guides/tools/idf-monitor.rst

    * - * Ctrl+X (or X)
      - Exit the program
      -
-   * - Ctrl+]
+   * - Ctrl+C
      - Interrupt running application
      - Pauses IDF monitor and run GDB_ project debugger to debug the application at runtime.
+This requires :ref:CONFIG_ESP_SYSTEM_GDBSTUB_RUNTIME option to be enabled.

 Any keys pressed, other than ``Ctrl-]`` and ``Ctrl-T``, will be sent through the serial port.